Charles A. Beard

-Charles Austin Beard (1874–1948) was an American historian and professor, who wrote primarily during the first half of the 20th century.
+Charles Austin Beard (November 27, 1874 – September 1, 1948) was an American historian and professor, who wrote primarily during the first half of the 20th century.
 A history professor at Columbia University, Beard's influence is primarily due to his publications in the fields of history and political science.
 His works included a radical re-evaluation of the Founding Fathers of the United States, whom he believed to be more motivated by economics than by philosophical principles.
 Beard's most influential book, An Economic Interpretation of the Constitution of the United States (1913), has been the subject of great controversy ever since its publication.
 While it has been frequently criticized for its methodology and conclusions, it was responsible for a wide-ranging reinterpretation of early American history.

-An icon of the progressive school of historical interpretation, his reputation suffered during the Cold War when the assumption of economic class conflict was dropped by most American historians.
+An icon of the progressive school of historical interpretation, his reputation suffered during the Cold War when analyses of economic class conflict were dropped by most United States historians.
 The consensus historian Richard Hofstadter concluded in 1968, "Today Beard's reputation stands like an imposing ruin in the landscape of American historiography.
 What was once the grandest house in the province is now a ravaged survival."
-Hofstadter nevertheless praised Beard by saying he was "foremost among the American historians of his or any generation in the search for a usable past."

-Conversely, Sir Denis Brogan believed that Beard lost favor in the Cold War not because his views had been proven to be wrong but because Americans were less willing to hear them.
-In 1965, Brogan wrote, "The suggestion that the Constitution had been a successful attempt to restrain excessive democracy, that it had been a triumph for property (and) big business seemed blasphemy to many and an act of near treason in the dangerous crisis through which American political faith and practice were passing."
+The end of Cold War Anticommunism has rekindled scholarly interest in Beard's historical methods and findings, particularly his later work on the domestic economic origins of U.S. foreign policy in the 20th century.

 Early life and education

 Childhood

 Charles Austin Beard was born on November 27, 1874, in Knightstown, Indiana, in the Corn Belt.
 His father, William Henry Harrison Beard, was a farmer, contractor, part-time banker, and real-estate speculator.
 In his youth, Charles worked on the family farm and attended a local Quaker school, Spiceland Academy.
 He was expelled from the school for unclear reasons but graduated from the public Knightstown High School in 1891.
-For the next few years, the brothers managed a local newspaper.
+For the next few years, Charles and his brother, Clarence, managed a local newspaper.
 Their editorial position, like their father's, was conservative.
 They supported the Republican Party and favored prohibition, a cause for which Charles lectured in later years.
 Beard attended DePauw University, a nearby Methodist college, and graduated in 1898.
 He edited the college newspaper and was active in debate.